qiskit-community/qiskit-experiments/docs/tutorials/calibrations.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now we apply the same principles to a different example using the calibration version of a Fine Amplitude experiment.
 The amplitude of the :math:`SX` gate, which is an :math:`X` pulse with half the amplitude, is calibrated with the :class:`.FineSXAmplitudeCal` experiment.
 Unlike the :class:`.FineSXAmplitude` experiment, the :class:`.FineSXAmplitudeCal` experiment does not require other gates than the :math:`SX` gate since the number of repetitions can be chosen such that the ideal population is always on the equator of the Bloch sphere.
-To demonstrate the :class:`.FineSXAmplitudeCal` experiment, we now create a :math:`SX` pulse by dividing the amplitude of the X pulse by two.
+To demonstrate the :class:`.FineSXAmplitudeCal` experiment, we create a :math:`SX` pulse by dividing the amplitude of the X pulse by two.
 We expect that this pulse might have a small rotation error which we want to correct.

 .. jupyter-execute::

     from qiskit_experiments.library import FineSXAmplitudeCal

-    # build sx_pulse with the default x_pulse from defaults and add it to the InstructionScheduleMap
-    sx_pulse = pulse.Drag(x_pulse.duration, 0.5*x_pulse.amp, x_pulse.sigma, x_pulse.beta, name="SXp_d0")
-    with pulse.build(name='sx') as sched:
-        pulse.play(sx_pulse,d0)
-    inst_map.add("sx", (qubit,), sched)

     amp_cal = FineSXAmplitudeCal([qubit], cals, backend=backend, schedule_name="sx")
     amp_cal.circuits()[4].draw(output="mpl")